microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/chatAttachment.md

 |thumbnailUrl| string |URL to a a thumbnail image that the channel can use if it supports using an alternative, smaller form of content or contentUrl.
 For example, if you set contentType to application/word and set contentUrl to the location of the Word document, you might include a thumbnail image that represents the document.
 The channel could display the thumbnail image instead of the document.
 When the user clicks the image, the channel would open the document.|

 ## JSON representation
- Here is a JSON representation of the resource
+ The following is a JSON representation of the resource

 <!-- {
   "blockType": "resource",